How B2B marketers can stay customer-centric

 Marketing is often under-represented in the boardroom in the UK, and that means a lack of customer voice in the major decision-making.
 Instead, finance has the final say on decisions, putting budgetary restrictions on what the customer wants and needs.

-For many companies the emergency situation of the pandemic saw the finance overlord have to step aside as suddenly investment was needed in digital solutions to continue marketing.
-But how will that continue after the pandemic as we slowly return to a new normal?
+For many companies the emergency situation of the pandemic saw the finance hegemony be checked by the unquestionable need to suddenly invest in digital solutions to overcome COVID-induced challenges.
+But how will that continue after the pandemic?

 Research by consulting giant McKinsey found 80 per cent of B2B marketers have preferred the digital engagement and the advantages of it, so companies now need to build on this and invest in how to become more customer-centric through marrying the offline and online worlds in a cafeteria strategy.

-For more articles on Finance sign up to Core Insights here.
+For more articles on Future of Work sign up to Core Insights here.